-Like sunflowers, they too are known for their bright yellow hues and long leaves.
+Like sunflowers, they too, are known for their bright yellow hues and long leaves.
 Upon maturing, they make just the perfect border in your wildflower garden.
-As with the Black-Eyed Susan, the False Sunflowers too are easy to grow and care for.
+As with the Black-Eyed Susan, the False Sunflowers are easy to grow and care for.

-In the US, they thrive best in hardy soils ranging from four to nine.
-False sunflowers can tolerate high heat and they usually need plenty of sunlight to assume full growth.
+In the US, they thrive best in hardy soils ranging from 4 to 9.
+These blooms can tolerate high heat, and they usually need plenty of sunlight to assume full growth.

-First, you should always pluck the flowers once bloomed to avoid re-seeding and to ensure more blooms.
+First, you should always pluck the flowers once bloomed to avoid re-seeding and ensure more blooms.
 However, this may not be as necessary if you are growing it in a completely natural environment.

-Common variants include yellow, pink, fuchsia, occur, red, magenta, purple, and even orange.
-In some rare instances, you might find Coneflowers in white variants.
+Common variants include yellow, pink, fuchsia, occur, red, magenta, purple, and even orange, and sometimes white, but that’s very rare.
 Their centers are rich in nectar and therefore attract plenty of bees and butterflies.

-In terms of soil hardiness, zones between four to nine work best for them.
+In terms of soil hardiness, zones between 4 to 9 work best for them.
 Coneflowers are also popular as the Harvest Moon and Sunrise for their stunning hues.

-If you are planting them at home, make sure you choose a location where they get full sun for at least six to eight hours at a stretch.
-If you are living in a warmer zone, eight or higher, consider providing one to three hours of afternoon shade.
-This will help the flower thrive better and prevent it from fading.
+If you are planting them at home, make sure you choose a location where they get full sun for at least 6 to 8 hours at a stretch.
+Adequate amount of sunlight will ensure

 Coneflowers usually grow in clumps and that is why they won’t manage to spread far and wide like other perennials.
 Older variants are likely to self-seed if you keep the blooms in a proper position.
 This will also ensure that you get plenty of plants.

-Ideally, you should plant these flowers during the Spring months.
-This will ensure that it doesn’t experience any danger from the frost.
-Again, you may also want to plant it during the early months of fall.
-Just ensure that they get enough time (at least six to seven weeks) for establishing their roots before the potential frost, else they may not bloom the following spring.
+If spring can’t work for your case, you may also want to plant it during the early months of fall.
+Just ensure that they get enough time (at least 6 to 7 weeks) for establishing their roots before the potential frost, or else they may not bloom the following spring.

 5. Bush Daisy

 These are yet another common perennial resembling tiny Sunflowers.
 Alternatively known as the Golden Daisy or the African Daisy, these are but tender shrubs that bloom with pretty yellow flowers.

 These flowers are not known for closing during the evenings or the night.
 They also bloom throughout the year.
 In the US, Bush Daisy will grow in hardy zones ranging from 9 to 15.

 Abundantly found in the North American regions, these are yet another pretty perennial.
-They can grow at a height of two to four feet and are a great choice to border your garden or walkway.
+They can grow to a height of 2 to 4 feet and are a great choice to border your garden or walkway.

-In the US, they are abundantly found in hardiness zones of four to seven.
+In the US, they are abundantly found in hardiness zones of 4 to 7.
 For the best results, you should water the plant regularly.

 8. Yellow Daisy

 Their flowers resemble sunflowers, only the tinier variants.
 The stems of these plants are erect and the disk (usually present in the middle of the flower) is best known for its yellowish-green hue.

 9. Diantus Carophyllus

-If you plan to plant them at home, make sure the plant gets complete sun and partial shade during the afternoons.
-It thrives best in US hardiness zones ranging from three to ten.
+If you plan to plant them at home, ensure the plant gets complete sun and partial shade during the afternoons.
+It thrives best in US hardiness zones ranging from 3 to 10.

 Coreopsis is a spectacular plant with yellow, salmon, and orangish flowers.
 They are almost similar to daisies and can thrive in all soil conditions.